ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _Early February 2022_ (nts: get weeks where needed from notes and calendar, should be second week of Feb)

-My first two days at Weber-Aufderhar were of little incident or consequence.
-I met my manager, Eloise, and thought she was really friendly.
+My first two days at Runolfsdottir Group were of little incident or consequence.
+I met my manager, Kandis, and thought she was really friendly.
 She had a Steve Martin poster her wife had bought with hats referencing many of his movies, and was fairly outgoing.
 There was a meeting for the new employees to meet the "C Levels" - the C*O's of the company, the top leadership structure of the then ~ 50 employee large firm - it was scheduled for Tuesday, but cancelled suddenly in the morning.
 I thought that was a bit weird, but not a big deal.

 Another thing I thought was weird was Ronnie Wang, a woman I had interviewed with some 3 weeks ago, whom held a Director position and would have been my boss' boss, was not at the company when I joined.
 That meant she likely hadn't told them she was leaving when she interviewed me (nts: check dates, think it was 1/24), and gave her two weeks notice the following week.
 This is irregular for a Director -- typically a departure is coordinated with months, not an employee's standard two weeks, given their importance to the company.

-Unless, for some reason, she, didn't care and decided to quit, giving Weber-Aufderhar the least time to react.
+Unless, for some reason, she, didn't care and decided to quit, giving Runolfsdottir Group the least time to react.
 I checked on LinkedIn and couldn't imagine her equity position being better where she landed, another tech finance outfit.
-I took a mental note: _evaluate Weber-Aufderhar's organization -- if they seem disorganized, that meant Ronnie ran things and she left abruptly to make a point.
+I took a mental note: _evaluate Runolfsdottir Group's organization -- if they seem disorganized, that meant Ronnie ran things and she left abruptly to make a point.
 If they don't seem disorganized, then maybe I'm wrong._

-When I was first hired, my boss was to be a man named Eric, and a week after I got the offer, I was told it would be a woman named Eloise.
+When I was first hired, my boss was to be a man named Eric, and a week after I got the offer, I was told it would be a woman named Kandis.
 No biggie, but a sudden shift in internal management usually points to disorganization.

 Just some things I told myself to keep in mind should the company appeared disorganized or mismanaged at a later time.